 It’s instantaneous (stick your arm out to hail the available taxi and you’re off!)

 The disadvantages are;

-- There’s less of a ‘quote’ /estimate system to find out how much you might pay to get to the airport
+There is less of a quote/estimate system to find out how much you might pay to get to the airport

-- You might find yourself haggling over whether or not the taxi has a meter – which you should always look to use.
+You might find yourself haggling over whether or not the taxi has a meter which you should always get the taxi drivers to use.

 As a side note you can use a combination of taxi and public transport to streamline your journey from Bangkok to Don Muang Airport (or vice versa) you do this by;

 Going from your accommodation to the nearest BTS (Bangkok Sky Train) and taking the BTS to Mo Chit (the nearest BTS Station to Don Muang Airport) – The cost of which will be 30baht – 80baht per person depending on the station you’re going from/to.